Saadk459/METHODICAL-LWC-IoT-Ranking/README.md

 # METHODICAL-LWC-IoT-Ranking
-METHODICAL: Multi-Criteria Ranking Framework for Lightweight Symmetric Encryption in IoT
+LIGHT-SELECT: A Multi-Criteria Methodology for Selecting Lightweight Symmetric Encryption in Resource-Constrained IoT Devices
 1. Overview
-This repository provides the reproducible Python implementation of the multi-criteria ranking methodology proposed in the paper: “**Symmetric Encryption for Secure Resource-Constrained Devices**”
+This repository provides the reproducible Python implementation of the multi-criteria ranking methodology proposed in the paper: “**LIGHT-SELECT: A Multi-Criteria Methodology for Selecting Lightweight Symmetric
+Encryption in Resource-Constrained IoT Devices**”

 The Methodology evaluates and ranks lightweight symmetric encryption algorithms across heterogeneous IoT devices using a structured decision-making approach based on: